ericmshearer/OCepi/vignettes/OCepi.md

 #> [1] "LTCF"
 ```

-To use `vrbis_resident`, you will need to know your county fips code and CCDF county code (from appendix G).
-Returned output is 0/1 where 1 indicates death belongs to your county.
-For columns, you'll need (in order): "Place of Death (Facility)", "County of Death (Code)", "Decedents County of Residence (NCHS Code)".
-Next, plug in your fips code to `fips` and CCDF county code to `county` arguments.
+To use `vrbis_resident`, you will need to know your county fips code and
+CCDF county code (from appendix G).
+Returned output is 0/1 where 1
+indicates death belongs to your county.
+For columns, you’ll need (in
+order): “Place of Death (Facility)”, “County of Death (Code)”,
+“Decedents County of Residence (NCHS Code)”.
+Next, plug in your fips
+code to `fips` and CCDF county code to `county` arguments.

 ``` r
 df <- df %>%